ClonyPDF home

 • Distance: keep the camera at eye level, roughly one metre away, and frame from the chest up — don’t zoom, which distorts the face.

-• Printing: for physical copies, print on photo paper at 45×55 mm; a home inkjet or a local studio both work if the scale is correct.
+• Printing: for physical copies, print on photo paper at 45×55 mm — see the printing section below.

 Common home mistakes: selfie-lens distortion, warm indoor lighting that yellows the skin, a shadow on the wall, cropping too tightly, and holding the phone below the chin so the angle points upward.
 Upload your shot here and the framing and background are corrected for you.